Cessna Bird Dog | 21" Balsa Kit

 CESSNA BIRD DOG MARKINGS SHEET

-Click the links below to download a pdf version of the markings sheets included in the Cessna Bird Dog kit.
+Click the link below to download a pdf version of the markings sheet included in the Cessna Bird Dog kit.

 This will save you from having to cut into your beautiful plan!